realworldocaml/book/en/maps-and-hashtables.md

-Most types in Core satisfy the `Hashable.S` interface, but as with the `Comparable.S` interface, the question remains of how one should satisfy this interface with a new type.
+Most types in Core satisfy the `Hashable.S` interface, but as with the `Comparable.S` interface, the question remains of how one should satisfy this interface when writing a new module.
 Again, the answer is to use a functor to build the necessary functionality; in this case, `Hashable.Make`.
 Note that we use OCaml's `lxor` operator for doing the "logical" (_i.e._, bit-wise) exclusive-or of the hashes from the component values.

 ```frag
 ((typ ocamlrawtop)(name maps-and-hash-tables/main-30.rawscript))